 Caramelizing sugar for Leche Flan requires special skills.
 Well, at least in my case.
 I’ve made it countless times using the popular methods and I often end up overcooking the sugar i.e. burned and bitter!

 So folks, may I present to you my foolproof way of caramelizing sugar!

 - Start by placing a damp folded kitchen towel on the bottom of a large roasting pan.
 The dishtowel will help protect the bottom of the pan and will help gently cook the sugar.

 - Place a 7 inch round pan in the large roasting pan then add all the ingredients of the caramel.
 Stir to combine.

 - Place inside the oven, middle rack, and set the temperature to 170c/325 f (there’s no need to pre-heat the oven).
-Bake until sugar is caramelized and golden in color.
+Bake in BROIL MODE until sugar is caramelized and golden in color.
 Start checking as early as 18 mins and remove from the oven as soon as the color changes.
-Mine was ready at around 20 to 23 minutes.
+Mine was ready at around 20 minutes.

 - While the caramel is still hot, quickly swirl to coat the bottom and sides of the pan evenly.
 Use thick oven gloves to prevent burning your hands.
 Coating the sides of the pan will help loosen the flan later on.

 Note: It’s completely fine for the caramel to harden a bit once cooled.
 It has a little bit of lemon juice, so it won’t easily crystallize.